 Case when in R can be executed with case_when() function in dplyr package.
-Dplyr package is provided with case_when() function which is similar to case when statement in SQL. we will be looking at following examples on case_when() function.
+Dplyr package is provided with case_when() function which is similar to case when statement in SQL. case when with multiple conditions in R and switch statement. we will be looking at following examples on case_when() function.

-- create new variable using Case when statement along with mutate() function
+- create new variable using Case when statement in R along with mutate() function

 - Handling NA using Case when statement

 - Case when statement of a vector in R.

 - Switch case in R using switch statement

 Lets use the my_basket data to depict the example of case_when() function.
 Lets First create the dataframe.

 my_basket = data.frame(ITEM_GROUP = c("Fruit","Fruit","Fruit","Fruit","Fruit","Vegetable","Vegetable","Vegetable","Vegetable","Dairy","Dairy","Dairy","Dairy","Dairy"), ITEM_NAME = c("Apple","Banana","Orange","Mango","Papaya","Carrot","Potato","Brinjal","Raddish","Milk","Curd","Cheese","Milk","Paneer"), Price = c(100,80,80,90,65,70,60,70,25,60,40,35,50,NA), Tax = c(2,4,5,6,2,3,5,1,3,4,5,6,4,NA)) my_basket

 my_basket dataframe will be

 Create new variable using case when statement in R: Case when with multiple condition